SBC-Collaboration/SBC-RunControl/docs/program_behavior.md

 When the `starting_run` state ends, or then `stopping_event` state ends, and neither "Stop Run" button is pressed, or maximum number of events is reached, the program will start a new event.
 It will send out a `Signal` to all modules.
 When all modules are ready, it will enter `active` state.
 - GUI: set event ID and event livetime display.
 - Writer: Create folder for the event.
-- Cameras: Send config file.
+- Camera: Send config file.
 Start `imdaq` script.
 - NIUSB: sends out `trig_reset` signal.
 Set outputs to camera.
 - CAEN: save config file.
 Start data acquisition.
 - Acoustics: save config file.
 Start data acquisition.